-Wentworth-Douglass R.N. receives Clint Jones New Hampshire Nursing Award (5/10/13)
+Parkland Medical Center R.N. receives Clint Jones New Hampshire Nursing Award

-CONCORD – Katie White, R.N., a registered pediatric nurse at Wentworth-Douglass Hospital in Dover, is the 2013 recipient of the Clint M. Jones New Hampshire Nursing Award presented by the Foundation for Healthy Communities.
+CONCORD – Kimberly Christensen, RN-BC, a registered nurse at Parkland Medical Center, is the 2015 recipient of the Clint M. Jones New Hampshire Nursing Award presented by the Foundation for Healthy Communities.

 The Clint Jones Nursing Award was created in 2006 by the Foundation for Healthy Communities to honor the memory of the former director of the Foundation’s N.H.
 Nursing Workforce Partnership.
 The award recognizes a registered nurse practicing in New Hampshire for at least one year but not more than six years, who exemplifies quality nursing care and demonstrates a commitment to a career in nursing.

-White first joined the staff at Wentworth-Douglass in 2010 and currently serves in the hospital’s Women and Children's Center.
+Christensen first joined the staff at Parkland Medical Center in 2012 and currently serves on the hospital’s Surgical Vascular Unit.

 Between November 2002 and February 2005, the N.H.
 Nursing Workforce Partnership – under the direction of Clint Jones – distributed millions of dollars in forgivable loans to hundreds of aspiring nurses in college and practicing nurses who received specialty training or advanced degrees.